 If you haven’t already had to complete one, the chances are that you will need to at some point in the future.

 With this in mind, we have prepared for you the Ultimate Guide to Psychometric Tests to explain what they are, how they are used, and how to successfully complete them.

-Psychometric tests arose from a desire to fairly and accurately predict which applicants were likely to be successful if they were appointed to a particular job.
+Psychometric tests are used in recruitment because companies want a means of fairly and accurately predicting which applicants are likely to be successful in a particular job.

 The tests aimed to assess the specific abilities of candidates as they related to the requirements of the role.

 For example, if a job requires the ability to work with and process numerical data, it is better for employers to be able to test whether a candidate is able to do that, rather than just asking them: candidates might over-estimate their abilities or lie.
 There was a need for better solution.

 Let’s take a look at some of these different tests.